 Ref Question Guidance NET01 Network name A network is defined in Audit Regulation 2.12 as a larger structure, aimed at cooperation, which a registered auditor belongs to and which is: controlled by the registered auditor; clearly aimed at profit or cost-sharing; under common ownership, control or management; or affiliated or associated with the registered auditor through common quality control policies and procedures, a common business strategy, the use of a common name or through the sharing of significant common professional resources.

 In this context, an affiliate is an entity, regardless of its legal form, which is connected to a firm by means of common ownership, control or management.

 The name of the network will be held on the Register of Statutory Auditors and at an address (physical or web) where the public can inspect the names and addresses of all the member firms and affiliates in the network.
 If you tick both the address boxes, the audit register will show the website address.

 Many groupings of firms are not networks as defined above.
 They may act as sources for referring work or as training providers.
 If you're in doubt about the status of the group you belong to, please contact your group company for advice.

 The annual return is split into two sections.

-Networks previously confirmed to ICAEW If you've reported details of networks in a previous annual return.
-Please review it to ensure it remains up to date and accurate and annotate any changes.
-New networks Please add any new network that has not been disclosed to ICAEW. •
+- Networks previously confirmed to ICAEW If you've reported details of networks in a previous annual return, the information will appear on your current annual return.
+Please review it to ensure it remains up to date and accurate and annotate any changes. - New networks Please add any new network that has not been disclosed to ICAEW.

+You should notify us of any future changes to the network using the standing data form.

-Responsible individual principals who are members of $\ensuremath{\mathsf{ICAEW}}$
+Responsible individual principals who are members of ICAEW